 How many new Z lenses does Nikon release every year?
 The number is variable, but the chart below will give you some historical context and a reasonable indication of what can be expected.
 The chart also shows the split between full-frame NIKKOR Z lenses and APS-C NIKKOR Z DX lenses.

 Nikon Z Lens Release Dates

-The lens data table in the next sub-section is arranged in focal length order.
-Sometimes it’s helpful to have a chronological list of Nikon Z lens release dates so that you can find out which lenses are going to be offering the latest technology.
+The lens data table in the following sub-section is arranged in focal length order.
+Sometimes it’s helpful to have a chronological list of Nikon Z lens release dates to find out which lenses will be offering the latest technology.
 In this section, you will find a list of all Nikon’s Nikkor Z lenses, arranged with the newest lenses at the top.

 Nikon Z Lenses – Complete Specifications